Sugar Free (T-ara song): Creative direction

 According to Financial News, T-ara took an innovative approach for their comeback by embracing the Big Room genre with "Sugar Free", a high-energy style of electronic dance music.
 The song draws a parallel between an empty romantic relationship and a sugar-free drink.
 The group's signature choreography brings the lyrics to life, with dynamic movements highlighting the song's themes.
 Complemented by a flashy music video featuring vibrant visuals and stylish, on-trend outfits, the comeback captured attention for its modern and distinctive creative direction.

 Music videos

 Background and release

 Three versions of the "Sugar Free" music video were simultaneously released on September 10, 2014, via YouTube.
 The videos premiered on Core Content Media's official YouTube channel, Genie Music's channel, and T-ara's official Facebook page.
 However, the version uploaded to Genie Music's channel was later deleted and never re-uploaded.

-Synopsis

-The music video for "Sugar Free" showcases T-ara members in a vibrant club setting, performing symobolic choreography that reflects the song's lyrics.
-Enhanced by sophisticated lighting effects and trendy outfits.
-Meanwhile, the EDM Club version of the music video places the members in an actual nightclub, featuring the audio from the "Sugar Free" original version remix.